ExpressenAB/exp-containership/Deploying.md

 #### 1. Make sure you have everything you need.

+Talk to your local infrastructure team if you are missing any of these:

-* Urls to external services for the envirnoment(s) you want to deploy to.
+* Url:s etc to any external services your app uses for the concerned envirnoment(s).
 * A helios deployment group for each environment you want to deploy to.

-Talk to your local infrastructure team if you are missing any of the above.

 #### 2. Add deployment related scripts to your package.json